dcorre/pyETC/README.md

 --------

 * Telescope configuration and response defined by transmission curve of each optical element (mirrors, lenses, coating, filters, dichroics) and camera quntum efficiency.
 Also possible to provide only a global transmission curve.
 * Object can be a givn magnitude (AB or Vega), a file containing a spectrum or a light curve.
-Can also be a simulated GRB light curve through the connection with pyGRBaglow.
+Can also be a simulated GRB light curve through the connection with [pyGRBaglow](https://github.com/dcorre/pyGRBaglow)].
 * Output is provided through a python dictionary.

 Credits